wellenc-lex/scaner/README.md

 Later you can start your project with docker-compose -f PROJECTDIR/DOCKER/docker-compose.yml up -d Done.

-Special thanks to docker_nmap and nmap, aquatone(hendricks), ffuf developers,nmap bootstrap,booms and his fuzz.txt and Yii Framework's developers. + add screenshots + writeup
+Special thanks to docker_nmap and nmap, aquatone(michael hendricks), ffuf developers,nmap bootstrap,booms and his fuzz.txt and Yii Framework's developers.

 Site will be avaliable at http://localhost and default credentials are admin@admin.com:admin